Andriy Kobolyev: CEO of Naftogaz

+Reforming Naftogaz, and with it Ukraine's gas sector, made Kobolyev deeply unpopular with corrupt vested interests, including oligarchs Kolomoyskyy and Firtash, used to enriching themselves via gas theft and illegal arbitrage.
+The Stockholm Arbitration performance bonus, irrespective of the $4.63 billion he and his team won for Ukraine from Gazprom, was compared unfavorably to the rise in gas prices for retail consumers due to the liberalization of the gas market and related reforms.
+These together made Kobolyev a target.

 In November 2015, an unidentified gunman fired shots just over the roof of Kobolyev's car, hitting his house as he was leaving on a business trip.

-Kobolyev suspects that the attempt on his life happened because of his anti-corruption activities, which made him many enemies in Ukraine.
-However, he considered it as an act of intimidation.
-“Because if they wanted to kill, they probably would have shot with more accuracy," Andriy Kobolyev said.
+Kobolyev remarked at the time that the attempt on his life happened because of his anti-corruption activities, which made him many enemies in Ukraine, and was an act of intimidation.
+"Because if they wanted to kill, they probably would have shot with more accuracy," he said.
+Thereafter, he maintained a robust security detail.

-Kobolyev said he did not know who was responsible for the attack.
-Afterward, he beefed up his security detail.